jewwiid/tradesbookie/replit.md

   - Authenticated users can create bookings that are properly linked to their invoices
   - Bookings include `invoiceNumber` and `invoiceSessionId` for complete traceability
 - ✅ **Database Schema Sync**: Resolved schema misalignment between codebase and database tables
+- ✅ **Fixed Purchased Leads Dashboard Issue**: Resolved critical bug where installers couldn't see purchased leads in their dashboard
+  - **Root Cause**: The `getInstallerPurchasedLeads` method was filtering by non-existent `leadFeeStatus` field instead of actual `status` field
+  - **Solution**: Updated method to filter by job assignment status ('purchased', 'accepted', 'in_progress', 'completed')
+  - **Impact**: Installers can now see leads they've purchased even before customer acceptance, providing complete visibility into their lead pipeline

 ## System Architecture
 The application employs a modern full-stack architecture with AI-enhanced features, prioritizing a mobile-first, responsive design.